-- Any seven or more members of a trade union by subscribing to their names, apply for registration to the Authority according to Rules of the Trade Union.
+- Any seven or more members of a trade union by subscribing to their names, apply for registration of the Trade Union.

-- At least ten percent of the workers or 100 workers, whichever is less, must be the members of the Trade Union on the date of making an application for registration.
+- At least ten per cent of the workers or 100 workers, whichever is less, must be members of the Trade Union on the date of making an application for registration.

-- Registered Trade Union shall continue to have at least ten percent of the workers or one hundred workers, whichever is less, wherein a minimum of seven members are engaged or employed in an industrial establishment or industry with which it is connected.
+- Registered Trade Union shall continue to have at least ten per cent of the workers or one hundred workers, whichever is less, wherein a minimum of seven members are engaged or employed in an industrial establishment or industry with which it is connected.

-- Registered Trade Union shall be a body incorporate by the registered name, having a common seal and perpetual succession with the power to hold property.
+- Registered Trade Union shall be a body incorporated by the registered name, having a common seal and perpetual succession with the power to hold property.

 CONSTITUTION OF WORK COMMITTEE

-Industrial Establishment having or employed 100 or more workers during a period of 12 months, may be required to constitute a Work Committee to promote protective measures for securing and preserving sensible relations between the employer and workers.
+An Industrial Establishment having or employed 100 or more workers during 12 months, may be required to constitute a Work Committee to promote protective measures for securing and preserving sensible relations between the employer and workers.